-Virtue Integrated Elder Care has contracts in place and carry out due diligence in regard to our suppliers and relevant third parties.
+Virtue Integrated Care has contracts in place and carry out due diligence in regard to our suppliers and relevant third parties.

 Third Parties we may disclose your data to

-- Third party payment processors – If you make an on-line payment, your card information is not held by Virtue Integrated Elder Care, it is collected by our third party payment processors who specialise in the secure online capture and processing of credit/debit card transactions.
+- Third party payment processors – If you make an on-line payment, your card information is not held by Virtue Integrated Care, it is collected by our third party payment processors who specialise in the secure online capture and processing of credit/debit card transactions.
 Any payment transactions carried out by us, or our chosen third-party provider of payment processing services will be encrypted using secured encryption technology.